BluEye-Robotics/blueye.sdk/docs/logs/listing-and-downloading.md

 # Logs from the Pioneer

-For every dive the Pioneer will create a new comma-separated-value file where it stores telemetry data such as depth, temperature, etc. These files can be downloaded to your local system where you can plot them or use them however you see fit.
+When the Pioneer is powered on a new comma-separated-value file where it stores telemetry data such as depth, temperature, and more is created.
+The drone will log data as long as it is powered on.
+These files can be downloaded to your local system where you can plot them or use them however you see fit.

 ## Listing the log files
 If your drone has completed 5 dives and you do